 You might be surprised to learn how many incredible travel destinations are just a few hours’ drive from Portland, Oregon.
-Take advantage of the last days of the beautiful Oregon summer to visit some favorite locations around the state.

 The Columbia River Gorge

-First, let’s head due east and explore some of our favorite spots near Portland in the beautiful Columbia River Gorge.
+First, let’s head east and explore some of our favorite spots near Portland in the beautiful Columbia River Gorge.

 The Multnomah Falls area was initially developed with a pathway, viewing bridge, and lodge constructed in 1925.
 Since then, a switchback trail was added that takes hikers to the top of the falls and an observation deck overlooking the falls’ edge.